Skip to the main content.

 What marketing channels are the most effective?

-Knowing how to position your message is just as important as knowing where to deliver.
+Knowing how to position your message is just as important as knowing where to deliver it.
 If your target audience is not on social media, then Facebook can’t be your sole means of communicating with them.

 In contextual marketing, you need to frame the content to match the context.